shrfh/JS-Project/README.md

     .wrapper .editor-panel{
         width: 100%;
     }
     .wrapper .preview-img{
         width: 100%;
         margin: 0 0 15px;
     }
 }
 @media screen and (max-width: 500px) {
     .controls button{
         width: 100%;
         margin-bottom: 10px;
     }
     .controls .row{
         width: 100%;
     }
     .controls .row .save-img{
         margin-left: 0px;
     }
 }

 ```

-In here, is how we design what our website will look like.
+The code written in CSS is how the web page will be designed and displayed to users.
+CSS is used to specify the styles of the web pages, including the design, layout, and variations in display for various devices and screen sizes.

 # JS
-In our JavaScript file will containt the important parts of the website such as the functionality for the filters.
-First and foremost, we need to declare the variables:
+The essential elements of the website, such as the filter functionality, are contained in this JavaScript file.
 ```
 const fileInput = document.querySelector(".file-input"),
 filterOptions = document.querySelectorAll(".filter button"),